Sigma Auth

 function processUserInfo(userInfo: any) {

-if (!validateBAPProfile(userInfo.profile)) {
+if (!validateBAPProfile(userInfo.bap)) {

-// Handle invalid or missing profile
+// Handle invalid or missing BAP profile

 return {